Kharec/ansible-init/README.md

 # ansible-init
-Simple shell script to init an Ansible directory.
+Simple shell script to init an Ansible project directory.

 Just do: